rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 ```

 `rm -rf build` works too, but then you have to rebuild LLVM, which can take
-a long time (on the order of a half-hour).
+a long time even on fast computers.